13 Spiral Ham Brands, Ranked Worst To Best

 Reviews are a bit thin on the ground for this ham, but the ones that are out there are good.
 The responses on Influenster are uniformly positive, with one delighted customer saying, "I have tasted many delicious pieces of ham, and this is the best ham."
 The product is made with a lot of added water (it's the second listed ingredient), so it might not have as concentrated of a pork flavor as some of the hams with no water added.

 In the battle of warehouse store hams, Member's Mark (which is Sam's Club's house brand) comes in a close second to Kirkland.
-One area where it wins over Costco's generic ham is price — at under $3 a pound, there aren't many cheaper ham brands out there.
+One area where it wins over Costco is it beats the competitor's pricier hams — at under $3 a pound, there aren't many cheaper ham brands out there.
 However, as you'll see, the worst comments we found about Costco ham painted it as mediocre.
 While most people seemed to enjoy Sam's Club ham as well, the people who didn't like it had very bad things to say.

 Advertisement